davelively14/flatfoot/README.md

 Name | Type | Notes
 --- | --- | ---
-*global_threshold* | integer | A number from 1 - 100 that is used as the default threshold for notifications.
+*global_threshold* (optional) | integer | A number from 1 - 100 that is used as the default threshold for notifications.

 Use this call to a `POST`: